secrez/secrez/README.md

 # Secrez

+Secrez is:
-A secrets manager as an encrypted file system.
+* a CLI secret manager working as an encrypted file system;

-# This is a work in progress.
-Any suggestion, advice, critic is very welcome.
-But use at your own risk.
+* a decentralized surveillance-resistant end-to-end encrypted messaging system.

 ## Intro

-Secrez is a CLI application that manages a particular encrypted file system, with commands working similarly to Unix commands like `cd`, `mkdir`, `ls`, `mv`, etc.
+At the very basic, Secrez is a CLI application that manages a particular encrypted file system, with commands working similarly to Unix commands like `cd`, `mkdir`, `ls`, `mv`, etc.

 The idea is to interact with encrypted virtual files as if they are just files in a standard file system.